-of pseudorabies in Michigan took 10 years, and was necessary in order to protect "the reputation of the \$230 million industry."58 The hopeful notion that, as of 2000, the United States would be close to complete eradication of Pseudorabies from swine herds59 may be thwarted by the unregulated feral pigs who have since tested positive for Pseudorabies and can spread the disease back to domestic swine herds.60 "The transmission of disease from feral pigs to domesticated hogs is the chief worry for farmers and [sic]ag associations."61 As mentioned above, in Michigan, domestic hog production is a very large and lucrative agri-business, and the spread of pseudorabies by feral swine could have a potentially crippling impact on Michigan's pork industry beyond the obvious detriments of the disease to the piglets and other livestock.
+der to protect "the reputation of the \$230 million industry."
+The hopeful notion that, as of 2000, the United States would be close to complete eradication of Pseudorabies from swine herds may be thwarted by the unregulated feral pigs who have since tested positive for Pseudorabies and can spread the disease back to domestic swine herds.
+"The transmission of disease from feral pigs to domesticated hogs is the chief worry for farmers and [sic]ag associations."
+As mentioned above, in Michigan, domestic hog production is a very large and lucrative agri-business, and the spread of pseudorabies by feral swine could have a potentially crippling impact on Michigan's pork industry beyond the obvious detriments of the disease to the piglets and other livestock.

-Further, other diseases hosted by feral swine are ones "to which humans are susceptible including: brucellosis, leptospirosis, salmonellosis, toxoplasmosis, sarcoptic mange, E. coli and trichinosis."62 They also carry "diseases that threaten livestock, including pseudorabies, swine brucellosis, tuberculosis, vesicular stomatis and classic swine fever."63 In part, this means that hunting and eating wild boar may not be a safe alternative for eradicating their numbers, as they are unregulated and conduits for communicable disease to humans.
+Further, other diseases hosted by feral swine are ones "to which humans are susceptible including: brucellosis, leptospirosis, salmonellosis, toxoplasmosis, sarcoptic mange, E. coli and trichinosis."
+They also carry "diseases that threaten livestock, including pseudorabies, swine brucellosis, tuberculosis, vesicular stomatis and classic swine fever."
+In part, this means that hunting and eating wild boar may not be a safe alternative for eradicating their numbers, as they are unregulated and conduits for communicable disease to humans.